AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 {{< youtube id="9bm7lBhwhwY" >}}

-Previously, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.
+During my PhD, I interned at Meta (Reality Labs Research) as a haptics research scientist intern.
+Before coming to UChicago, I did my BS & MS in mechanical engineering, where I researched electrorheological fluids, liquid that dramatically "stiffens" in an electric field, and [engineered actuators](https://www.alexmazursky.com/publication/sms-2020-erhaptic/) around this phenomenon.

 Outside of lab, I enjoy biking (& wrenching on bikes) and running.
 To relax, I hang out with my partner & our two cats​ :smile_cat:(Migo & Merlot).